 - 1. Where the degree is chemistry and the minor is biology or mathematics, a foreign language is highly recommended.
 However, the taking of a foreign language is encouraged in all programs. - 2.
-Majors for the B.S. degree may be selected from the following fields: finance, biology, economics, family and consumer sciences, recreation, exercise science and wellness, management, marketing, accounting, computer science, computer information systems, chemistry, mathematics, geography, sociology, psychology, criminal justice, computer integrated manufacturing systems technology, electronics technology, occupational safety and health, and technology.
+Majors for the B.S. degree may be selected from the following fields: finance, biology, economics, family and consumer sciences, sports management and recreation studies, exercise science and wellness, management, marketing, accounting, computer science, computer information systems, chemistry, emergency management, mathematics, geography, sociology, psychology, criminal justice, occupational safety and health management, applied manufacturing engineering, industrial leadership, and applied electronics engineering.